dwivedi-ritik/Gatepass-Portal/README.md

 A Portal for managing Gatepass and maintenances

 ## Todos
-- Modal of view details in Gatepass table
+- Modal of view details in Gatepass table [in progress]
-- Dropdown in Side nav of admin panel
+- Dropdown in Side nav of admin panel [Done]
 - One Page to see all the Details about Gatepass and maintenaces
 - Responsive table